sebastid/GetAndCleanDataCourse/README.md

 The purpose of this project was to demonstrate the ability to collect, work with, and clean a dataset.

 This repository contains the required R script and document markdown files for the project course assignment:
+* CodeBook.md: the Code Book for the tidy dataset defined as a markdown file.
 * README.mb: this markdown file.
-* run_analysis.R: the R script used to create the tidy dataset file 'tidy_data.txt'
+* run_analysis.R: the R script used to create the tidy dataset file 'tidy_data.txt'.
-* CodeBook.md: the CodeBook for the tidy dataset defined as a markdown file
 * tidy_data.txt: the tidy data set created by run_analysis.R

 ## Description of the run_analysis.R script
 The R script run_analysis.R loads, merges and creates the tidy data set saved as 'tidy_data.txt'.
-It assumes that the dataset has been already downloaded and unzipped to a known working directory.
+The dataset package must already  be downloaded and unzipped to a known working directory.
 The script can be executed either from RStudio or the command line as follows:
 R -f run_analysis.R